apache/couchdb-documentation/src/ddocs/views/collation.rst

 =============

-If you need start and end keys that encompass every string with a given prefix, it is better to use a high value unicode character, than to use a ``'ZZZZ'`` suffix.
+If you need start and end keys that encompass every string with a given prefix, it is better to use a high value Unicode character, than to use a ``'ZZZZ'`` suffix.

 That is, rather than::